-Annie’s paintings have been the subject of special exhibitions on five occasions:
+Annie’s paintings have been the subject of special, dedicated exhibitions on five occasions:

 Images: Manchester Art Gallery.